 So, wait no more!
 Start working with nano-influencers in Singapore for the best campaign results.

-In a study, 44% of consumers agreed that they are more influenced by the recommendation from family or friends many times before buying a product.
+In a study, 44% of consumers agreed that they are more influenced by recommendations from family or friends many times before buying a product.

 In that context, nano-influencers can push in.